enspiral/handbook/foundation/board.md

 **Reporting**

-The MVB reports regularly to the network as a whole [on Loomio](https://www.loomio.org/d/oFN6x8t5/re-introducing-the-enspiral-foundation-mvb-board-of-directors-), and participates quarterly venture reporting \(since Enspiral Foundation Ltd is itself an Enspiral Venture\).
+The board reports regularly to the network as a whole [on Loomio](https://www.loomio.org/d/oFN6x8t5/re-introducing-the-enspiral-foundation-mvb-board-of-directors-), and participates quarterly venture reporting \(since Enspiral Foundation Ltd is itself an Enspiral Venture\).

 **Scope**

-The point of a ‘minimum’ board is that the scope is limited - the MVB specifically focuses on Enspiral Foundation Ltd \(not the entire Enspiral network\), and within that only governance.
+The scope board is that the scope is limited - the board specifically focuses on Enspiral Foundation Ltd \(not the entire Enspiral network\), and within that only governance.

 Examples of things within scope: